ikechukwukalu/dynamicdatabaseconfig/README.md

 The need for this package came up when I once handled an already existing project that, due to certain constraints, had 9 databases implemented for each country were their application was being utilised.
 This application also had a central database that was used by every country as well.

 The `config/database` file wasn't pretty.
 I'd prefer to have all configurations within the `.env` file only.
-What if the databases required grew to 19?
+The Big question was, what if the databases required grew to 19?
 These were the problems, both pending and existing that needed a clean hack/solution.

 ### Middlewares